-If you see what looks like a Mallard with a huge bill resembling a shovel, then you've found yourself a Northern Shoveler.
-This dabbling duck visits the lagoons at the Garden in March, April, and early May, feeding and resting before flying farther north to breed.
-Shovelers can also be seen in late summer and fall at the lagoons on their way to their wintering grounds.
+If you see what looks like a mallard with a huge bill resembling a shovel, then you've found yourself a northern shoveler.
+This dabbling duck visits the lakes at the Garden in March, April, and early May, feeding and resting before flying farther north to breed.
+Shovelers can also be seen in late summer and fall at the Garden lakes on their way to their wintering grounds.
 An observant birder might even find a shoveler or two in winter where water remains open.

 The shoveler takes water into its bill, then pumps it out through the sides with its tongue, filtering minute food particles with long, comblike hairs lining the bill's edge.
 Its diet consists of many aquatic plants as well as worms, nematodes, caddisflies, crustaceans, and other creatures living in shallow waters.
 An Illinois survey of foods eaten by the shovelers even includes young frogs, among at least 40 other organisms.
 Just think how murky the waters would be if the shoveler didn't help keep some of these critters in check!

 Though most shovelers breed north of the Chicago region, a few remain here and even in central Illinois to build a nest with dry grasses and down in a shallow hollow on dry ground next to a marsh or slough.